BinarSkugga/Skugga/README.md

 ## Authentication & Access
 Authentication and access control is built in into SkuggaHttps and is pretty easy to use.
 You simply need to return a repository using the DataRepository implementation explained above.
-So you exchange handler would look like this:
+So your exchange handler would look like this:
 ``` java
 public class CustomExchangeHandler extends AbstractHttpExchangeHandler<ObjectId> {
 	@Override